pverscha/phd_thesis/9-chapter_3_unipept_desktop_v2.md

 All of these proteins are associated with a specific organism and such a peptide-based analysis thus results in a set of organisms from which this peptide could potentially originate.
 In order to increase insight of researchers into the taxonomic composition of a sample, Unipept summarizes all of this information and calculates the lowest common ancestor (LCA) of this set of organisms (i.e., NCBI taxa) for each peptide.
 If all of the matched organisms are evolutionarily close to each other, this works very well and the LCA of our matches will be of value.
-If, however, one or more of the matched organisms is very different from the others, the LCA will typically end up at the root or another very general taxon within the NCBI taxonomy (\autoref{fig:lca_overview}a).
+If, however, one or more of the matched organisms is very different from the others, the LCA will typically end up at the root or another very general taxon within the NCBI taxonomy (\autoref{fig:lca_unfiltered}).

 Proteogenomics tries to overcome this problem by combining information from prior metagenomics experiments from the same environment with metaproteomics experiments.
 The metagenomics experiment is used to explore the taxonomic composition of an ecosystem, which subsequently guides the researcher to query only a subset of the reference database.